|

 One of the largest advocates of the Tunis breed was Thomas Jefferson,

-major breed in this country if most of the southern flocks had
+breed in this country if most of the southern flocks had not been

-looking breed with an unusual color of reddish tan hair covering
+with an unusual color of reddish tan hair covering their legs,

-their legs, faces and long pendulous ears and minor fat deposits
+faces and long pendulous ears and minor fat deposits over the

-over the dock area.
-The Tunis is classified as a "rare"
+dock area.
+The Tunis is classified as a "rare" breed

 Afghanistan is home to many of Central Asia's most unique breeds